 - Sand - strongly recommended for sub-base/foundation use only.

 What Size Gravel Should I Use?

-The general rule of thumb is that you don't want the size of your rock to exceed 2/3 of the height of the cell.
+The general rule of thumb is that you don't want the size of your rock to exceed 1/3 of the height of the cell.
 For example, if you have a 6" cell height, no rock larger than 2" should be used.
-You want to use an angular rock mixture of fines that is not greater than 10% for good compaction and drainage.
-For the smaller sizes of 4" or less, we recommend a 3/8"-1/2".
+You want to use a crushed, angular rock with a mixture of fines to achieve good compaction and drainage.
+For the smaller sizes of 4" or less, we recommend a 3/8"-1" sized rock.

 Can I Use What I Already Have?

 Of Course!
 In fact, it is highly encouraged to use local, onsite material if you have the right material.
 A mix of medium and fines will give you greater compaction, so if you already have it on hand, simply scoop it up and place it right back inside the panels once installed.

 Can I use Sand?

 Sand does in fact work with the RutGuard™ system, as that is what was used by the US Army Corps of Engineers when the system was first designed.
 Using sand as an infill material is typically used for sub-base reinforcement such as in foundations for patios and sheds.